15 Tips for Managing Credit Card Debt

 Tip No. 2: Talk to your creditors to negotiate lower rates

-If you don’t want to use special repayment options, you need to implement a strategic debt reduction plan.
+If you’re looking for a do-it-yourself method, or aren’t ready to seek professional debt help just yet, try a debt reduction plan.
 This means focusing as much cash as possible on paying off one credit card debt at a time.
-You generally want to focus on the debt with the highest APR first.

 Tip No. 4: Consider, but don’t abuse balance transfers